The push for name-blind recruitment has been gathering real momentum over the last 6 months.

 Employers will then have to choose candidates for interview based purely on their work history and potential.

-Why has it become a trend?
+Why has name-blind recruitment become a trend?

 Whether we like it or not, bias is still prevalent in business today despite a huge drive for diversity and equal opportunity over the last 20 years.